ChimeHQ/WindowTreatment/README.md

 A wrapper controller useful in cases where you need to use WindowTitlebarAwareView with a system that only accepts NSViewControllers, like NSSplitViewController.

+**WindowStateObserver**

+Convenience wrappers around observation of NSWindow states like `key` and `main`.
+Very useful for UI changes in response to these changes.

+**WindowStateAwareView**

+Super-simple class that uses `WindowStateObserver` and provides a nice base for NSView subclasses that need to change their appearance depending on host window state.

 ## NSWindow Extensions

 Sizing conveniences: